c5c86a/crypteia_2/README.md

 To setup locally, you need config/secrets.yml with URL and PEM for the remote elasticsearch.

 These variables are already setup at travis-ci and heroku.
+Heroku has also the env var SECRET_KEY_BASE

 ## Install postgres